 Even when settling large numbers of Israeli citizens in the West Bank became official Israeli government policy in the late 1970s, successive Israeli governments avoided directly applying Israeli laws to the settlers.
 It did so indirectly.
 The Israeli military chief in the West Bank (Commander of the Central Command) signed executive orders applying to Palestinian residents of the West Bank, as well as Israeli laws adopted by the Knesset to apply to Israeli residents of the West Bank.
 De facto, Israeli laws therefore have always applied to Israeli citizens in the West Bank.
 De jure, however, these laws were regarded as military laws, in keeping with the provisions of international law regarding an area held under belligerent occupation.

 This situation was further complicated in 1994 with the establishment of the Palestinian Authority, which serves as an additional governing authority in the West Bank.
 As an interim measure, three zones were established in the West Bank.
 Since then, a mixture of Israeli military and Palestinian Authority (PA) laws and regulations have applied to Palestinians living in areas subject to the PA’s administrative rule (Area A and Area B).
 In Area C, which includes all Israeli settlements, the pre-1994 status quo persists: Israeli laws as military laws apply to Israeli citizens, while a distinct set of military laws applies to Palestinian non-citizens.
-These laws are a hodge-podge of old Ottoman (Turkish) laws, Jordanian laws and Israeli regulations, all signed by the Israeli military governors of the West Bank since 1967.
+These laws are a hodge-podge of old Ottoman (Turkish) laws, Jordanian laws, and Israeli regulations, all signed by the Israeli military governors of the West Bank since 1967.
 Since some proponents of annexation direct their efforts at Area C, it is important to note that the understanding between Israel and the Palestine Liberation Organization (PLO) in negotiations that followed the signing of the Oslo Accords in 1993 was that most, if not all, of the West Bank (including most or all of Area C) would become part of the future Palestinian state after the conclusion of a final-status agreement.

 While some in Israel have called for annexing parts or all of the West Bank since 1967, through the 1993 Oslo Accords and beyond, their agenda was marginal.
 Israeli governments, including governments led by the right-wing Likud Party, did not seriously entertain such initiatives.